Risingson/eveeyedocs/docs/faq.md

 # FAQ
+#### Why can't i use more than 50 jumpbridges/wormhole connections for routes?
+The endpoint used to calculate the routes allows only 50 connections unfortunately.
+I requested to up that limit here: [https://github.com/esi/esi-issues/issues/1205](https://github.com/esi/esi-issues/issues/1205)

 #### On Android the app does not pass loading screen or crashes sometimes ?
 Please keep your system webview updated: [https://play.google.com/store/apps/details?id=com.google.android.webview](https://play.google.com/store/apps/details?id=com.google.android.webview).